 Traditionally, it is beef cooked over a slow open fire with the goal of making it soft and tender.
 The flavor comes from a special mix of chipotle adobo sauce, beef broth, lime juice, garlic, and other spices.

 Using a pressure cooker, all the flavors and tenderness of the dish can be easily achieved in no time.

 Is Barbacoa Beef healthy?

 Beef is a good source of protein.
-Moreover, in this recipe, we are using briskets which contain high levels of oleic acid.
+Moreover, in this recipe, we are using briskets that contain high levels of oleic acid.
 This may actually help increase the level of good cholesterol in your body.

 However, it is still best to eat this dish in moderation.

-To make barbacoa beef, you will need:
+To make barbacoa beef, you will need the following ingredients: